 Howdy!
 I'm Graham Freeman.
 I'm a SuperNerdDad in the San Francisco Bay Area, USA.

-Most importantly, I'm a doting family man, and I have a strong interest in engaging in the world around me.
-I'm especially fond of e-bikes, solar power, sea kayaking, and photography.
+Most importantly, I'm a doting dad, and I have a strong interest in engaging in the world around me.
+I'm especially fond of intentional community, e-bikes, solar power, sea kayaking, and photography.

 [ XML feed ]

 Hosted on GitHub Pages, using Jekyll.
 Backed up to AWS CodeCommit.
-Served via CloudFlare and Hover.
+Served via CloudFlare.
 Load-tested with Loader.io.
 Performance monitoring by StatusCake.
 Build validation with Travis CI.
-Sanity-checking with Git-Secrets.
-Security scanning with Cert Spotter, linkchecker, Nessus, and Hakiri.
-Aggregated metadata fed to Slack.
+Sanity-checking with Git-Secrets and other linters.
+Security scanning with Cert Spotter, linkchecker, Nessus, and Dependabot.
+Operational alerts and reports fed to Slack for effective chatops.

 There is a well-reasoned debate in which at least one brilliant infosec mind makes a powerful case against the use of DNSSEC.
 By using DNSSEC on my personal portfolio, I intend only to demonstrate my competence in its use, and suggest that it can be worth using under the right circumstances (with an appropriate threat model).
 I respect the arguments against the use of DNSSEC, and factor them in to my decisionmaking process.